alidaoui/Breast-Cancer-Classifier/README.md

 We also check if there is any correlation between the variables and we explore the dataset to get a feel of it.

 ### Step 3 - Create Training and Testing Set:
-In this step we scale the data using sklearn’s MinMaxScaler, and we split our data set into a training and testing sets.
-We use 20% for testing the regressor:
+We split our data set into a training and testing sets.
+We use 20% for testing the classifier:

 - **X_train**: Contains the independent variables used for training
 - **y_train**: Contains the dependent variables used for training